monosay/docs/docs/msbot-nodejs-implementation.md

 3. You must create a channel to connect with

-If you already have your token just skip this step.
+If you already have your token just skip this step

 - Go to your bot
 - Click channels